Your route to a Doctoral Degree

 - Dr. rer. nat.

 - Dr. phil.

 You can pursue your doctorate independently, or as part of an organized doctoral program in which the faculty participates.
 For the independent doctorate, you choose a topic of study and a professor from one of our institutes to be your mentor.
 Very often – but not always – this entails working on a research project in an institute, and writing your doctoral thesis on one of the topics from this project.
 In that case, you need to apply to the institute directly and find out whether there is an open position.

 If you follow an organized doctoral program, you must apply to the program for a place and a scholarship.

 You have a topic and a mentor?

-Then you need to draft and sign a PhD supervision agreement with your supervisor.
+Then you need to draft and sign an agreement on doctoral studies with your supervisor.
 The agreement regulates your supervision during your doctoral degree studies, and your training program.

 You have a degree from a university outside Germany?